 - Men sailed the seas in great discomfort before the Caribbean islands were discovered.
 When they slept, they did so on the floors of their ships.
 Beds and hammocks were not known then.
 Here they are, bodies aching and sore, only to see the Taino Indians, relaxed, in a netting bed floating above the ground.
 Have you ever thrown yourself in a Hammock?
 If you have, congratulations!
 You have partaken of a Taino innovation.

 - We can thank the original Taino inhabitants for words like hurricane (Huracán) and barbecue (Barbacoa).

 - Puerto Ricans often call the island Borinquen, from Taino word Borikén, which means “Land of the Valiant Lord”.

-- It was thought that the Taino Indians were exterminated in Puerto Rico, but later DNA studies found that they hid in mountains and later melted into the population.
-Mostly through matrilineal DNA.
+- Many people thought that the Taino Indians were exterminated in Puerto Rico.
+Scientists recently discovered through DNA studies that Tainos continued on.
+Therefore, it is possible that they hid in the mountains and later melted into the population.
+This has been tracked mostly through matrilineal DNA.

 - El Yunque National Forest was considered a sacred space.
 Petroglyphs have been found at lower elevations along the rivers.
 Many of the carvings are anthropomorphic, meaning they represent stylized versions of people, spirits, or ancestors with human shapes.
 You can read more about them on El Yunque’s website.

 You can visit our online shop to get a Taino Puerto Sticker of the Coqui.

 - 4 Places to Find Taino Symbols in Puerto Rico

 - Taino Symbols of Puerto Rico: An Introduction